MsUzoAgu/MsUzoAgu.github.io/_posts/2024-05-05-unpacking-observable-and-appstorage-part-2.md

 tags: [swiftui, swift, observation, property wrappers, observable, appstorage]
 ---

-In the previous article, we explored the conflict that arises when combining @Observable and @AppStorage.
-This follow-up provides a solution grounded in an understanding observation, identity, and the distinctions between reference and structural semantics.
+In a [previous article](https://msuzoagu.github.io/2024/05/02/unpacking-observable-and-appstorage-part-1), we explored the conflict that arises when combining @Observable and @AppStorage.
+This follow-up provides a solution grounded in an understanding of Observation, identity, reference and structural semantics.

 ## <u>Important Background: Reference and Structural Semantics</u>